huynhminhtruong/go-store-order/README.md

 ### 4. Get an order by id

 - Implement gRPC service to get an order
-- Gen grpc-gateway code for HTTP POST request
+- Gen grpc-gateway code for HTTP GET request

 ### 5. Get list of orders